-From the importing country's perspective, LNG supply provides flexibility and can help to improve security of supply as the market will be able to source gas from a more diverse range of sources.
-Through LNG shipping, nearly 80% of gas reserves are accessible to Europe (radius of 7.000 km).
+From the importing country's perspective, LNG supply provides flexibility and can help to improve security of supply, as the market will be able to source gas from a more diverse range of sources.
+Through LNG shipping, nearly 80% of gas reserves are accessible to Europe (radius of 7.000 km)9.

-In contrast to pipeline suppliers who are bound by asset-specific infrastructure availability, LNG suppliers can currently benefit from an excess of regasification and liquefaction capacities around the world without dismissing the importance of shale gas, incrementing gas production in very recent years, all of this encouraging arbitrages between the three LNG market areas, namely Europe, America and Eastern Asia.

-Finally, LNG flows are directly influenced by freight costs and regional gas price differences, assuming there are no market distortions.
+In contrast to pipeline suppliers who are bound by asset-specific infrastructure availability, LNG suppliers can currently benefit from excess regasification capacities around the world.
+This regasification overcapacity, compared to liquefaction capacity, helps to encourage arbitrages between the three LNG market areas, namely Europe, North America and Eastern Asia.
+Finally, LNG flows are directly influenced by freight costs and regional gas prices differences, assuming there are no market distortions.

-&lt;sup>8 Source: DSDD, BP, Statistical Review 2010.
+9 Source : DSDD, BP, Statistical Review 2009